The Icosantheon. No. 19 – Garuuhl

 It is believed that this depiction of Garuuhl is so clear and consistent because, unlike most deities, he still visits his temples and shrines from time to time.
 All these places remain working distilleries, dairies, apothecaries, canneries, and herbalist shops, and the Preserver has been known to come to have some new discovery or process explained to him, or to loan out his gauntlets to a worthy student, or to set a cask or vat to ferment in a cave beneath a dread monastery for a few centuries, or to pluck a fungus from his flesh, and set it to grow in a corpse laying in the yard, and command it be left to grow.
 None of these events are frequent, but every few decades Garuuhl appears at some place that reveres him.

 The First Lich is just that, the first mortal to achieve lichhood.
-What his species was prior to this is unknown, and it has been suggested he is anything from a shrunken human or elf to the frame or a thin dwarf, to a gnome, goblin or, or halfling.
+What his species was prior to this is unknown, and it has been suggested he is anything from a shrunken human or elf or a thin dwarf, to a gnome, goblin, or halfling.
 When asked, the god himself just notes he is a lich, and it’s hard to argue with that.
-While seeking a way to preserve his body forever, Garuuhl invented beer, ale, yogurt, wine, spirits, jam, and cheese.
+During his original life Garuuhl invented beer, ale, yogurt, wine, spirits, jam, and cheese, all while seeking a way to preserve his body forever (which eventually lead to his creation of the lichification process).

-It has been suggested that in his mad dash to exist forever, Garuuhl invented the things needed for civilization.
-He has shown uses for the caves beneath the earth, the things that grow in it, fire for cooking and tanning and fermenting, cold for freezing and drying.
+It has been suggested that in his mad dash to exist forever, Garuuhl invented the things needed for civilization entirely by accident.
+He created uses for the caves beneath the earth, the things that grow in it, fire for cooking and tanning and fermenting, cold for freezing and drying.
 He is a god of dread and terrible knowledge, but also the wonders it can create.

 From great evil can come knowledge that can be used for good.
 This neither changes that it was created through evil, nor that it’s main uses may be benevolent.